outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Optimize MTU, QoS, or TCP settings
 		- Open correct ports
 		- Use CDN or caching
-		- Replace or repair faulty hardware (NIC, cables) if identified.
+		- Replace or repair faulty hardware (NIC, cables) if identified

 - Common Networking Problems